deepanshs/mrsimulator/docs/installation/troubleshooting/python_errors.rst

 Mismatched Brackets and Square Brackets
 """""""""""""""""""""""""""""""""""""""

-Nesting many lists and dictionaries inside each other quickly becomes hard to read.
+Nesting many lists and dictionaries inside each other become hard to read.
 If you have mismatched or missing brackets, Python will throw ``SyntaxError: invalid syntax``.
-Code editors can automatically format large nestings and highlight which openings and closings go together making the code easer to understand.
+Code editors can automatically format large nestings and highlight which openings and closings go together, making the code easier to understand.

 Make sure all brackets are balanced and that opening and closing brackets match.
 Python uses three types of brackets:

 * ``()`` is used when creating a `tuple <https://docs.python.org/3/library/stdtypes.html#tuple>`__ or when creating/calling method signatures.
 * ``[]`` is used when creating a `list <https://docs.python.org/3/library/stdtypes.html#list>`__ or when indexing an item in a list or tuple.